SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.9.md

 A number of enhancements have been made with regard to how help buttons in the *Services* module are linked to pages on <https://docs.dataminer.services/>.

-#### Trending - Pattern matching: Pattern occurrence values will now be displayed in the language set as UI language [ID_36844]
+#### Trending - Pattern matching: Pattern occurrence values and suggestion events will now be displayed in the language set as UI language [ID_36844]

 <!-- MR 10.4.0 - FR 10.3.9 -->

-All pattern occurrence values displayed in the Alarm Console will now appear in the language set as UI language.
+All pattern occurrence values and pattern occurrence suggestion events displayed in the Alarm Console will now appear in the language set as UI language.

 ### Fixes